motefly/DeepGBM/README.md

 # DeepGBM

 Implementation for the paper "DeepGBM: A Deep Learning Framework Distilled  by GBDT for Online Prediction Tasks", which has been accepted by KDD'2019 as an Oral Paper, in the Research Track.
+You can get more information from the [video](https://www.youtube.com/watch?v=UzXNzW2s8Pw).

 If you find this code useful in your research, please cite the paper (to appear):

-Guolin Ke, Zhenhui Xu, Jia Zhang, Jiang Bian, and Tie-yan Liu.
+Guolin Ke, Zhenhui Xu, Jia Zhang, Jiang Bian, and Tie-Yan Liu.
 "DeepGBM: A Deep Learning Framework Distilled by GBDT for Online Prediction Tasks."
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, ACM, 2019.

 ## Brief Introduction
 This repo is built for the experimental codes in our paper,